Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Literature Review

 The planning of battery swapping stations also attracts a lot of research focus.
 Mak et al. \cite{mak_infrastructure_2013} developed a robust optimization framework to deploy battery swapping facilities and investigated how battery standardization and technology advancements will impact the optimal deployment strategy.
 Targeted at refueling electric taxicabs, Wang et al. \cite{wang_toward_2018} jointly tackled the deployment of battery swapping stations and charging scheduling of EV fleets and designed a planning scheme to decrease in-station queuing time and improve quality of service of the taxicab fleet.
 Infante et al. \cite{infante_optimal_2020} considered stochastic charging demand and formulated a two-stage optimization with recourse, where battery swapping stations are deployed in the planning stage and the infrastructure network is coordinated in the operation stage.
 Further, Yang et al. \cite{yang_deploying_2021} proposed a data-driven approach to deploying and operating battery swapping stations with centralized management.
 Moon et al. \cite{moon_locating_2020} examined the locating problem of battery swapping stations in a passenger traffic network to achieve the seamless operation of electric buses.

-{\em Despite a large volume of literature on charging infrastructure planning for electric ride-hailing fleets, all existing works focus only on one type of charging infrastructure (either charging stations or battery swapping stations).
-This paper distinguishes from all previous studies in that we consider a multimodal charging network where charging stations and battery swapping stations are jointly deployed to overcome their respective limitations and maximize their complementary effects.
-To the best of our knowledge, this consideration has not been studied in the literature before.}
+Despite a large volume of literature on charging infrastructure planning for electric ride-hailing fleets, most existing works focus on either charging or battery swapping stations, without considering their complementary effects.
+Among the few early attempts, Zhang et al. \cite{zhang_joint_2021} studied the joint planning of swapping and charging stations for private EVs, and Zhang et al. \cite{zhang_towards_2020} explored the charging demand management for electric taxis in the presence of a hybrid infrastructure network.
+In contrast, this paper distinguishes itself from all previous studies in two key aspects.
+Firstly, we consider a multimodal charging network where charging stations and battery swapping stations are jointly deployed to overcome their respective limitations and elicit the synergy value.
+Secondly, we integrate infrastructure planning decisions and operational decisions of the ride-hailing platform within a unified framework to account for their interdependence.
+To the best of our knowledge, these considerations have not been studied in the literature.